kovidgoyal/calibre/manual/server.rst

 .. note:: On initial release, the book reader is fully functional but is
     missing some more advanced features from the main calibre viewer, such as popup footnotes, bookmarks and annotations in general.
-    These will be added in dues course.
+    These will be added in due course.
 In fact, the browser reader is designed to eventually replace the main viewer, once it matures.

 Browser support